To download a copy of the brief, please click: here.

 To view pictures from the event, please click here.

-The United States – Indonesia Comprehensive Partnership, for sale first proposed in 2008 by Indonesian President Yudhoyono at USINDO, and officially launched by both Presidents in November 2010, is a framework for realizing the full potential for positive bilateral relations between the United States and Indonesia for the long term.
+The United States – Indonesia Comprehensive Partnership, first proposed in 2008 by Indonesian President Yudhoyono at USINDO, and officially launched by both Presidents in November 2010, is a framework for realizing the full potential for positive bilateral relations between the United States and Indonesia for the long term.

 It marks a new form of partnership intended to draw together whole elements of each nation; governments, corporations, non-governmental organizations (NGOs), and most importantly, people-to people relations.
 It seeks to enhance cooperation and mutual understanding in the fields of security, education, climate change, trade and investment, energy, and democracy.